By Carolyn Shields

 But because he doesn't say, "Carolyn, you need to do this.
 Carolyn, how has your prayer life changed?
 Carolyn, how are you growing?" hits right at what I need to grow, which is someone who inspires me.
 Namely, him.

 So praise God my sweet man indirectly challenges me in ways that speak right to my heart.
 I want to be good at work because at the end of the day when we talk on the phone, I want to tell him the fruits of my labor.
-I want to be holy in order to not taint him.
+I want to be holy in order to draw him closer to Holy.
 I want to strengthen my prayer life, not because he pushes me to do so, but so that I can help carry him when he feels weak.
 When he talks about waking up at 4a.m to pray despite a long day ahead, I want to make it to daily Mass.
 When he tells me how he called his sister and talked for two hours, I want to touch base with my lil bro.
 When he sacrifices for my sake, I want to mirror that Love.

 It's by his commitment to Holy that I seek and want the same.
 It's by his earnest will that I want to follow him.